 By reading this guide, you will:

-• Select and utilize maintenance management software effectively
+- Select and use maintenance management software effectively

 Understanding Hotel Maintenance Fundamentals